JapCode/japcode/README.md

 Frontend Developer
 ------------------

-im a lover of tech, progress and anime
+I'm a lover of tech, progress and anime

 *   🌍  I'm based in Venezuela
 *   🖥️  See my portfolio at [link](http://portfolio-jap-code-luzubk0br-japcode.vercel.app)